 1) Flint Hills Discovery Center, tribute to native limestone and tallgrass prairieland, interactive exhibits

 2) Kansas State University, an amazing campus voted most beautiful among all Kansas colleges

 3) Konza Prairie, 8,600-acre preserve of native tallgrass prairie in Kansas Flint Hills (3 hiking trails)

 4) Tuttle Creek, biking/hiking trails, boating and water activities

 5) Sunset Zoo, voted state's best with a dizzying degree of dazzling attractions.

 First of all, yes, it does!
-Unfortunately, Fort Riley museums are closed for renovations until 2020.
+Unfortunately, Fort Riley museums are closed for renovations until spring 2020.
 When the museums return, learn how General George Custer, Buffalo Soldiers and the Big Red One have made Fort Riley a very notable military installation for nearly 170 years (Jackie Robinson served at Fort Riley).
 Visitors without DOD ID require temporary Fort Riley access pass/badge, obtained at Visitor Control Center (Henry Drive near Marshall Air Field, accessed just off Interstate 70).
-For pre-approval, email email@example.com.
+For pre-approval, email firstname.lastname@example.org.
 Fort Riley requires additional ID for visitors with Minnesota, Missouri and Washington driver’s licenses.

 We've got you covered to find more than a dozen running/walking trails.
 Manhattan is a biking friendly community with great access and ample bike lanes.
 With a major university, there's also no shortage of students that find jogging access at City Park and many more beautiful locations.
 Use this list to get you started.